 Voiceover Coaching

-Mastering the art of voice acting is the crucial initial step.
-Unfortunately, social media voiceover forums are filled with newcomers fixated solely on recording equipment.
-While buying a microphone is more exciting than investing in coaching, this isn't the right way to start your VO career.
-Without acquiring the performance skills necessary for booking commercials, narrations, and character roles, your sleek new microphone will end up as merely an impressive decoration to display to friends.
-What you truly want to showcase is your capacity to secure work and join talent agency rosters.
+Mastering the art of voice acting is the essential first step.
+Unfortunately, social media voiceover forums are crowded with newcomers focused solely on recording equipment.
+While purchasing a microphone is more exciting than investing in coaching, this isn't the right way to launch your VO career.
+Without developing the performance skills needed to book commercials, narrations, and character roles, your shiny new microphone will become an impressive decoration to show your friends.
+You genuinely want to highlight your ability to perform a commercial or narration script like a true professional.
+In a directed voiceover session, you'll need to modify your performance in real-time, and you can't gain this experience solely by reading a voiceover book or this blog.

 Work with an experienced voiceover coach on script performance, marketing, and professional demos.
 Some naysayers will suggest that I am recommending this because I am a voiceover coach, but if you called 100 talent agents in the country, they would tell you the same thing.
 Trust me.
 You won't be able to survive in this business if you don't have the performance skills down!